JasonGeee/JasonGeee/README.md

 Aspired Software Engineer and Full-Stack Developer
 ---------------------------------------------------

 I have a Bachelor's Degree in Computer Engineering from CSULB.
-My passion for web development came a bit late in my studies but as soon as I found out about creating websites, I've decided to go all in for this one.
-Taking it day by day :)
+My passion for web development, software and hardware engineering is growing by the day.
+Practicing and developing projects to grow my skills.

 * 🌍  I'm based in Long Beach, California
 * ✉️  You can contact me at [jasonvgutierrez@gmail.com](mailto:jasonvgutierrez@gmail.com)